 On August 14, 2018, the Contractor began installing the first work access platform in the Suspension Bridge to be used for the installation of the net supports, the interior traveler rails and the bottom traveler trolley beams.
 On September 24, 2018, the Contractor began installing the second and third work access platforms in the Suspension Bridge.
 The first platform was completed and ready for use on October 16, 2018.
 The second platform was completed and ready for use on January 22, 2019.
-The fourth platform was completed and ready for use on January 22, 2019.
-The fourth platform was completed and ready for use on September 16, 2019, the Contractor began installing the fifth work access platform on Span 1 of the Suspension Bridge.
+The fourth platform was completed and ready for use on February 25, 2019.
+On September 16, 2019, the Contractor began installing the fifth work access platform on Span 1 of the Suspension Bridge.
 The fifth platform was completed and ready for use on November 12, 2019.

 On September 3, 2020, the Contractor began installation of the first of 60 fixed access platforms located in the Suspension Spans.
-A total of $\frac{27}{27}$ fixed access platforms have been installed.
-The Contractor has begun installation of three of the ten electric charging station platforms.
+A total of 50 fixed access platforms have been installed.
+The Contractor has begun installation of six of the ten electric charging station platforms.
 Installation work is continuing.